 Diamondbacks snap 6-game skid with 1-0 win over Reds

+His hustle would be enough for the team to get a much-needed win.

-PHOENIX (AP) — Merrill Kelly pitched seven scoreless innings, Nick Ahmed’s triple led to the game’s only run and the Arizona Diamondbacks snapped a six-game losing streak by beating the Cincinnati Reds 1-0 on Saturday night.
+Jarrod Dyson drove home Ahmed with a sacrifice fly , Merrill Kelly threw seven scoreless innings and the Diamondbacks snapped a six-game losing streak with a 1-0 win over the Reds in a strange game on Saturday night.

+“You never know if it’s the first inning or last inning or anywhere in between, where something little like that can make a huge difference in the game,” Ahmed said.
+“That’s what everyone does in here.
+We play the game hard every single out, every single pitch.”

+The right-handed Kelly (11-14) had a third straight solid start.
+He gave up three hits, two walks and struck out five.

+His spot in the rotation was in jeopardy just a few weeks ago after a rough string of outings in July and August.
+The 30-year-old has been much better of late, giving up three earned runs over his last 20 innings spanning three starts.

+“Honestly, I think it’s just a mentality,” Kelly said.
+“Going through that little skid, I was trying to feel different things, find different things, instead of just going out and competing.
+That’s the biggest difference.”

-It was a much-needed win for the Diamondbacks, who are trying to stay in a crowded National League wild-card race.
+The win was crucial for the Diamondbacks, who are trying to stay in a crowded National League wild-card race.
 They’re still 4 1/2 games behind the Chicago Cubs for the final playoff spot with 13 games remaining.

-The Diamondbacks went up 1-0 in the third when Ahmed led off with a shot down the left-field line and Jarrod Dyson brought him home with a sacrifice fly to deep center.

-It was another good start for Kelly (11-14), whose spot in the rotation was in jeopardy just a few weeks ago after a rough string of outings in July and August.
-The 30-year-old has been much better of late, giving up three earned runs over his last 20 innings spanning three starts.

-Kelly allowed three hits and two walks against the Reds.
 Kevin Ginkel pitched the eighth and Archie Bradley earned his 14th save to finish the shutout.
+The Diamondbacks won despite sending just 25 batters to the plate, one over the minimum through eight innings.

+“We scratched across the one run,” Arizona manager Torey Lovullo said.
+“Nick with a hustle triple out of the box.
+That’s one of those little things we do very, very well.”

+It’s only the second time in franchise history that the Diamondbacks have won a game with just one hit.
+The other was in 2011.

-Cincinnati’s Anthony DeSclafani (9-9) was nearly as good, giving up just one hit over seven innings.
-But Ahmed’s triple — which was the only hit for the Diamondbacks — and Dyson’s deep fly ball were enough for the win.
+Cincinnati’s Anthony DeSclafani (9-9) was the tough luck loser, giving up just one hit and no walks over seven innings.
+Joey Votto, Eugenio Suárez and Aristides Aquino all had one hit.

+“One baserunner, you can’t do any more than what (DeSclafani) did tonight,” Cincinnati manager David Bell said.
+“It is very encouraging for him and for us.
+He continues to pitch very well.”

 The game was played in just 2 hours, 16 minutes.